returntrip/dotgit/README.md

 xargs -I{} mv {} .dotfiles-backup/{}
 ```

-- You can now run `git checkout` again
+- You can now run `dotgit checkout` again

 - Set a local flag for the dotgit repository to not show untracked files to avoid showing untracked files